Guapito: Independent circuit (2009–2017)

-Consejo Mundial de Lucha Libre (2017–present)
+Consejo Mundial de Lucha Libre (2017–2021)

 In early 2017 CMLL hired Guapito to help establish a Micro-Estrellas ("Micro-Stars") division, featuring only wrestlers with dwarfism.
 The first match of the Micro-Estrellas division took place on April 30, 2017, and saw El Gallito and Microman defeat Mije and Zacarías el Perico in a special featured match, with Guapito refereeing the match.
 By October 2017, Guapito transitioned from being the Micro-Estrella referee to being a competitor, making his debut in the division on October 17.
 For the first anniversary of the Micro-Estrellas division, CMLL held an eight-micros torneo cibernético elimination match, featuring the entire active Micro-Estrella division at the time.
 Guapito, Microman, Átomo, and Zacarías took on Mije, Angelito, Chamuel, and El Gallito, which saw Microman pin Chamuel to win the tournament while Guapito was the fifth man eliminated from the match.
 The Micro-Estrellas appeared at CMLL's Leyendas Mexicanas ("Mexican Legends") supercard show where Guapito, Microman, and El Gallito defeated Mije, Chamuel and Zacarías in the second match of the night.
 At the 2019 Homenaje a Dos Leyendas ("Homage to two legends") show, Guapito and his team once again won.

 Guapito, Zaracias, and Chamuel teamed up once again for the Arena Coliseo 76th Anniversary show, but once against lost to the trio of Átomo, Gallito, and Microman.
 With the popularity of the Micro-Estrellas division, CMLL introduced the CMLL World Micro-Estrellas Championship in December 2019.
 Guapito and five other Micro-Estrellas (Chamuel, Átomo, Gallito, Microman, and Zacarías) were involved in the elimination match to determine the first champion on December 25.
 Guapito was the second man eliminated, as he was pinned by El Gallito.
 In the end, Chamuel defeated Microman to win the championship.

+Guapito wrestled his last match for CMLL in November 2021, and solidifed his free agency in February 2021 by appearing on an independent card that featured AAA luchadors (a practice disallowed under CMLL's policies).
+He has since had occasional AAA appearances.